NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 By rendering the Readme file directly in the PM UI, customers can easily access the information they need to determine if a package will be helpful to them while searching, browsing, and managing their projects’ packages.
 This enhancement streamlines the user experience and may encourage package authors to create comprehensive Readme documentation when customers will be more likely to rely on it for useful information about the package.

+Currently the NuGet Server API has the a property called ReadmeUrl as part of the [Package metadata](https://learn.microsoft.com/en-us/nuget/api/registration-base-url-resource#catalog-entry).
+This is a link to the readme which is being rendered in nuget.org.
+For rendering the ReadMe in the PM UI we need to use the raw markdown.
+Currently the only way to get this markdown requires downloading the nupkg to search inside of it and determine if there is a ReadMe available.
+We want to avoid exploratory nupkg downloads as this can effect performance.
+We want the API to expose a new property which provides a link to download the markdown.

 ## Explanation

 ### Functional explanation
+#### PM UI
 When a package is selected we will determine if a ReadMe file exists and if it does we'll render it in the PM UI.

 The PM UI will be updated to have tabs for the Package Details and the the ReadMe.